-Cycling at Night: Skills and Tips for Night Rides
+Cycling at Night: Skills, Tips, and Recommended Headlights for Night Riding

 With Daylight Savings Time ending this weekend, we’ll be rolling the clocks back an hour and ushering in the months of earlier sunsets.
 Commuters will spend more time riding home in the dark.
 For mountain bikers and gravel and road riders, it’s a great opportunity to clip on some lights and enjoy cycling at night!
-Whether you’re riding in the woods, on a quiet gravel road, or down the bike path, here are some tips for having a great night ride:
+Whether you’re riding in the woods, on a quiet gravel road, or down the bike path, here are some tips for having a great time cycling at night.

 Dress for falling temperatures

-It might be reasonably warm when you leave your house, but the temperature will drop the entire time you’re out.
+It might be reasonably warm when you leave your house, but the temperature will drop the entire time you’re cycling at night.
 Carry a layer to put on, or start with zippers somewhat open.
 If you’re too warm early and soak all your layers in sweat, you may get very cold later.
 Here are more resources for cold-weather cycling.

 Manage your batteries